vs1720/GoodReadsRecs/README.md

 With millions of dimensions, this can take quite long.
 But using our sparse nature, we only consider non-zero dimensions.
 A simple but effective speedup.

-This is a supervised learning algorithm, actually, with train- ing, validation, and testing data.
+This is a supervised learning algorithm, actually, with training, validation, and testing data.
 So we split our interaction data BY USER.
 This is critical, as we do not want part of one user to be in another sample, as this would corrupt our test set.
 After training, we predict, and our results are excellent.
 When predicting the ratings of users the machine had never